matheussartori/micro-cms-webapp/README.md

   </tbody>
 </table>

+## Atomic design

+The Micro CMS design was made with the atomic design methodology.
+The components are divided in atoms, molecules, organisms, templates and pages.

+You can check and play with all of them in the storybook.

 ## Why vite?

 I chose to package the project with Vite instead of using a framework like Next.js, despite its recommendation in the new React.js documentation.
 This decision was made to showcase my proficiency in pure React.js development, non-framework specific.

+## CI/CD

+This application has 2 workflows, one for the storybook deploy on github pages, and other for building the application and running all the tests.

 ## Site structure
 For the micro CMS, I've considered the structure (templates) for the website based on the following wireframes, which you can compare with the final results.